 - 1 Tbsp Instant yeast

 - 1 Cup warm water (90F - 100F)

 - 1 Cup bread flour

-Bake for 7 minutes, then spray the oven with ice cold water again, shut the door quickly and lower the temperature to 380F and bake for another 25 minutes or when deep golden color.
-Then, remove from oven and allow to cool on a cooling rack before cutting.
+Bake for 7 minutes, then quickly spray the oven with cold water again.
+Shut the oven door quickly and lower the temperature to 380F and bake for another 25 minutes or until deep golden color or once the internal temp is 190F.

 Remove from oven and allow to cool on a cooling rack.